-- I. Dennis Martino, President, Board of Directors, hereby certify that: - 1.
+- I, Dennis Martino, President, Board of Directors, hereby certify that: - 1.
 I am a duly elected officer of Community Action Program Belknap-Merrimack Counties, Inc. - 2.
-The following is a true copy of a vote taken at a meeting of the Board of Directors, duly called and held on January 14, 2021, at which a quorum of the Directors were present and voting.
+The following is a true copy of a vote taken at a meeting of the Board of Directors, duly called and held on January 13, 2022, at which a quorum of the Directors were present and voting.

-VOTED: That Jeanne Agri, Chief Executive Officer/Executive Director, Michael Tabory, Chief Operations Officer/Deputy Director, Jill Lesmerises, Chief Fiscal Officer, Steven Gregoire, Budget Analyst, Dennis Martino, President, Board of Directors are duly authorized on behalf of Community Action Program Belknap-Merrimack Counties, Inc. to enter into contracts or agreements with the State of New Hampshire and any of its agencies or departments and further is authorized to execute any and all documents, agreements and other instruments, and any amendments, revisions, or modifications thereto, which may in his/her judgment be desirable or necessary to effect the purpose of this vote.
+VOTED: That Jeanne Agri, Chief Executive Officer/Executive Director, Michael Tabory, Chief Operating Officer/Deputy Director, Jill Lesmerises, Chief Fiscal Officer, Steven Gregoire, Budget Analyst, Dennis Martino, President, Board of Directors are duly authorized on behalf of Community Action Program Belknap-Merrimack Counties, Inc. to enter into contracts or agreements with the State of New Hampshire and any of its agencies or departments and further is authorized to execute any and all documents, agreements and other instruments, and any amendments, revisions, or modifications thereto, which may in his/her judgment be desirable or necessary to effect the purpose of this vote.

 3. I hereby certify that said vote has not been amended or repealed and remains in full force and effect as of the date of the contract/contract amendment to which this certificate is attached.
-Such authority to be in force and effect until 12/31/2022.
+This authority remains valid for thirty (30) days from the date of this Certificate of Authority.
 I further certify that it is understood that the State of New Hampshire will rely on this certificate as evidence that the person(s) listed above currently occupy the position(s) indicated and that they have full authority to bind the corporation.
 To the extent that there are any limits on the authority of any listed individual to bind the corporation in contracts with the State of New Hampshire, all such limitations are expressly stated herein.

-Dated: 12/17/2021
+Dated: 7/11/2022